mudge/pacta/README.md

 }); //=> Rejected promise with "Error: Type error at line 214" as reason
 ```

-Execute a function `f` on the reason of the promise.
+Execute a function `f` on the reason of a rejected promise.
 This returns a new
-rejected promise containing the result of applying `f` to the initial promise's reason.
+rejected promise containing the result of applying `f` to the initial
+promise's reason.

 In [Haskell](http://www.haskell.org) notation, its type signature is: